Equities, yields rise as U.S. data shows economy gaining momentum

 “This is the first time that continuing jobless claims beat expectations and it shows that more people are starting to go back to work and this is very positive for the economy,” said Thomas Hayes, managing member at Great Hill Capital.

-The MSCI world equity index rose 0.15% to 709.59.
-Europe’s broadest stock index gained 0.37%, driven by industrials, basic materials and financial sectors.
+The MSCI world equity index rose 0.05% to 708.87.
+Europe’s broadest stock index gained 0.27%, driven by industrials, financial and basic materials sectors.

-On Wall Street, all major indexes were trading higher with industrials, communications services, and financial stocks making the most gains.
+On Wall Street, the benchmark S&P 500 and Dow closed higher with financial, industrials and consumer discretionary stocks making the most gains.
+The Nasdaq index ended lower, weighed down by weakness in tech shares including Apple Inc and Microsoft Corp.

 Overnight in Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan clawed back losses to trade flat, just below Wednesday’s near-two week high.